plasticine/inject-loader/README.md

 Use the inject loader by adding `inject!` when you use `require`, this will return a function that can be passed things to inject.

-By default all `require` statements in an injected module will be altered to be replaced with an injector.
+By default all `require` statements in an injected module will be altered to be replaced with an injector, though if a replacement it not specified the default will be used.

-This behaviour can be customised by passing along flags when using the loader to either explicitly include or exclude dependencies from being injected.

 ### Examples